Going forward then, here are 10 more catchy titles from the recent neurology literature-almost all from the last 12 months.

 The full, more intriguing, title of this paper is “Looking for Mr(s) Right: Decision bias can prevent us from finding the most attractive face”.
 Something for incurable romantics.
 Published in the journal Cognitive Psychology in 2019, the paper revealed that, when it comes to picking partners, we stick at it much longer than we do when we make other decisions, somehow believing that the best has been saved for the last.
 The participants in the study kept looking out for “rare, highly-attractive faces“, so much so that many of them couldn’t make any choice at all.
 Proof that Mr and Mrs Right are hard to find…if they exist at all!

 The full title of this paper is “Don’t fear the reefer-evidence mounts for plant-based cannabidiol as treatment for epilepsy”.
-Published in Epilepsy Currents in 2019, it set out to reassure clinicians that cannabis is OK…sort of.
-The paper reports the findings of a double-blind study of 225 people with Lennox-Gastaut syndrome (LGS), the severe epilepsy disorder which manifests with dangerous drop attacks.
-The study subjects were randomised to receive one of two two doses of cannabidiol, and their response was compared to a matched control group who were treated with placebo.
+Published in Epilepsy Currents in 2019, this is an editorial that set out to reassure clinicians that cannabis is OK…sort of.
+The author referred to several articles to support his assertions, one of which was a double-blind study of 225 people with Lennox-Gastaut syndrome (LGS), the severe epilepsy disorder which manifests with dangerous drop attacks.
+The subjects of that study were randomised to receive one of two doses of cannabidiol, and their response was compared to a matched control group who were treated with placebo.
 The good news is that both doses of cannabidiol produced “greater reductions in the frequency of drop seizures than placebo”.
 Dispel the fear…and embrace the reefer!